How to Block Amazon Ads Around the Web

 How to get rid of Amazon ads on Chrome

-All these ad boxes with Amazon products are integrated into the websites you use, so a tool is needed for blocking the script responsible for loading and displaying the ad.
+All these ad boxes with Amazon products are integrated into your websites, so a tool is needed to block the script responsible for loading and displaying the ad.
 A high-quality ad blocker software is the tool you are looking for.

 The problem with most of the free and paid ad blockers is that they come from a box with a whitelist of “trusted” websites and that often includes Amazon services.
 AdLock is one of the very few ad blockers on the market with a no-whitelist lifetime guarantee.

 Our ad blocker is efficient in every way.
 With AdLock on your device, you’ll block everything concerning the “Sponsored” caption forced by Amazon.
 For instance, let’s look at these three types of adverts: search result ads, product page ads, and sidebar commercials.

 This one goes with the search result commercial.